ibm-mas/ansible-devops/ibm/mas_devops/roles/kafka/README.md

 - Default Value: `install`

 ### kafka_provider
-Valid kafka providers are `strimzi` (opensource), `redhat` (installs AMQ Streams which requires a license that is not included with MAS entitlement), `ibm` (provisions a paid Event Streams instance in IBM Cloud account) and `aws` (provisions a paid MSK instance in AWS account).
+Valid kafka providers are `strimzi` (opensource), `redhat` (installs AMQ Streams which requires a license that is not included with MAS entitlement), `ibm` (provisions a paid Event Streams instance in the target IBM Cloud account) and `aws` (provisions a paid MSK instance in the target AWS account).

 - Environment Variable: `KAFKA_PROVIDER`
 - Default Value: `strimzi`